History of the single-lens reflex camera: Praktiflex Praktica

 From 1952 to 1960 the KW factory/VEB Pentacon also produced the Praktina, a system SLR camera for professionals and advanced amateurs with a bayonet mount and focal shutter, but production was closed, partly for political reasons.
 Praktica was the camera that could be sold outside the DDR and bring foreign currency to the country.

 Edixa

-Another German manufacturer, Edixa was a brand of camera manufactured by Wirgin Kamerawerk, based in Wiesbaden, West Germany.
-This company's product line included 35mm SLR cameras such as the Edixa Reflex, which featured a Steinheil 55mm f/1.9 Quinon lens and an Isco Travegar 50mm f/2.8 lens, the Edixamat Reflex, the Edixa REX TTL, and the Edixa Electronica.
+Another German manufacturer, Edixa was a brand of camera manufactured by Wirgin Kamera Werk, based in Wiesbaden, West Germany.
+This company's product line included 35mm SLR cameras such as the Edixa Reflex, which featured a Steinel 55mm f/1.9 Quindon lens and an Isco Traegan 50mm f/2.8 lens, the Edixamat Reflex, the Edixa REX TTL, and the Edixa Electronica.

 The removable pentaprism could be swapped for a waistlevel viewfinder with a pop up magnifier.

 The lens mount was the same screw thread as the Praktica.

 Rise of the Japanese SLRs

 The earliest Japanese SLR for roll film was perhaps the Baby Super Flex (or Super Flex Baby), a 127 camera made by Umemoto and distributed by Kikōdō from 1938.
 This camera had a leaf shutter, but two years later came the Shinkoflex, a 6×6 camera made by Yamashita Shōkai, with a focal-plane shutter and interchangeable lenses.
 However, Japanese camera makers concentrated on rangefinder and twin-lens reflex cameras (as well as simpler viewfinder cameras), similar to those of the Western makers.